Dr Andrew Carr

 - The analysis of organic matter sources (primarily plant leaf waxes and cuticles)

-- Molecular characterisation of organic matter in dryland soils with a view to understanding the mechanisms and rates of (selective?)
+- Characterisation of the macromolecular composition of organic matter in dryland soils with a view to understanding the mechanisms and rates of (selective?)
 OM degradation in arid environments

 - The fate and preservation of organic matter in long-term (Quaternary) sedimentary archives, and associated implications for palaeoenvironmental reconstructions.